 Pope Cyril explained that the divinity of our Lord Jesus Christ is united with His humanity without mingling, without confusion, and without alteration.
 Pope Cyril gave the example of fire and iron: When a blacksmith heats a piece of iron in the fire, the iron becomes red-hot and takes on the properties of fire while staying iron.
-If the blacksmith hammers the iron, the hit affects the iron, not the fire - yet the fire is fully united with the iron.
+If the blacksmith hammers the iron, the hit affects the iron, not the fire, yet the fire is fully united with the iron.
 The fire remains fire and the iron remains iron.
 In the same way, the divinity and humanity are united without mingling, confusion, or alteration.
-That way.
-Pope Cyril showed the whole world the upright faith of our Coptic Orthodox Church.
+Pope Cyril explained the whole world the upright faith of our Coptic Orthodox Church.

-One Nature of the Incarnate Word after the union of the divine nature (God the Word) with the human nature (which He took from our Mother, the Virgin Mary, through the work and descent of the Holy Spirit upon her).
+The Incarnate Word has one nature after the union of the divine nature (God the Word) with the human nature (which He took from our Mother, the Virgin Mary, through the work and descent of the Holy Spirit upon her).
 This union is without mingling, confusion, or alteration.
 His humanity never separated from His divinity.
 Therefore, Christ is fully God and fully Man.
 He has all the attributes of a human and all the attributes of divinity in perfect unity.